 Non-reducing sugars do not have free ketone or aldehyde group.
 These sugars have acetal in place of hemiacetal.
 An acetal consists of two O-R group, one -R and -H group respectively.
 All these groups are attached to the same carbon.

 Following are the examples of non-reducing sugar:

-Sucrose is the most commonly known non-reducing sugar and the chemical structure of sucrose does not allow the formation of hemiacetal.
+Sucrose is the most commonly known non-reducing sugar, and the chemical structure of sucrose does not allow the formation of the hemiacetal.

 Non-Reducing Sugar Test

 Benedict’s test is used for identifying if the given sugar is reducing or non-reducing in nature.
 When Benedict’s solution is added to the given sugar, if there is no change in the colour, it is a non-reducing sugar.
 If there is a change in the colour of the sugar, it is reducing sugar.